 Japan-Italy Foreign Ministers’ Telephone Talk

-On September 13, commencing at 4:40 p.m. for approximately 10 minutes, Mr. Fumio Kishida, Minister for Foreign Affairs, held a Japan-Italy Foreign Ministers’ telephone talk with H.E.
-Mr. Paolo Gentiloni, Minister of Foreign Affairs and International Cooperation of Italy.
+On January 7, commencing at 6:00 p.m. for approximately 20 minutes, Mr. Fumio Kishida, Minister for Foreign Affairs, held a telephone talk with H.E.
+Hon.
+Paolo Gentiloni, Minister for Foreign Affairs and International Cooperation of Italy.
 The overview of the talk is as follows.